raulbalanza/OpenTom/README.md

 - Use the built-in FTP server to update your files
 - `strace` and `gdb` are ready to be used to debug your programs

-# Untested guides

-The following sections of this documentation have not been tested by me (**@raulbalanza**), so they are not guaranteed to be working as of June 2020.

 ## How to modify `ttsystem`